duykhoa/duykhoa.github.io/content/posts/test-command-query-with-mock/index.md

   - domain driven development
 ---

-This post explains how to test the command and query handler, given the project applies [Command Query Separation](/content/posts/command-query-in-go-project/index.md) pattern.
+This post demonstrates how to test command and query handlers in a [Command Query Separation based](/content/posts/command-query-in-go-project/index.md) project.

 <!--more-->

 ## CQS Structure

-Since both Query and Command handlers follow the same approach, the blog post only mentions how to build the test for the command handler.
+Testing Query and Command handlers involves similar techniques, this post will demonstrate testing Command handlers.
+The principles can be easily applied to Query handlers.

 The CQS structure defines a command handler interface, which receives a `C` generic command object and return nothing but an error in non-happy path.

 The `CreateArticleHandler` is a specific interface which handle the `CreateArticle` command.